 Vellinge Travel Center

 A backdrop-like sound barrier

-The sound barrier runs directly over the roof of the station.
-It became a key element of the travel center.
-Travelers are welcomed inside, while noise from the road is blocked out.
-Through parametric design, whereby computers use algorithms to design a construction, a solution soon emerged – a solution that made it possible to use OrganoWood battens to create a vibrant spectrum of hues.
-Distance and placement were adapted to three unique dimensions, so that the sun’s rays fall differently depending on the time of day and the season.
-Some parts of the sound barrier are transparent, with glass behind the battens, which lets light into the square and makes it possible to see out across the fields.
-The division into clear fields is a stylized interpretation of the surrounding landscape.
+The sound barrier runs directly over the station roof and plays a key role in the travel center.
+It welcomes travelers inside while blocking noise from the road.
+Using parametric design, where algorithms guide construction, the team developed a solution with OrganoWood battens.
+The battens create a vibrant spectrum of hues.
+Their distance and placement vary in three unique dimensions, allowing sunlight to fall differently depending on the time of day and season.
+Some sections of the sound barrier are transparent, with glass behind the battens.
+This design lets light into the square and offers views across the fields.
+The division into clear sections forms a stylized interpretation of the surrounding landscape.

+Vellinge Travel Center